What Is ‘Commission’ in Real Estate?

 In fact, this question is never asked by clients who have had positive and meaningful experiences with agents.

-Here are just some of the things that a trained and licensed real estate agent will do for clients (which also carry out-of-pocket expenses):
+Here are just some of the things that a trained and licensed real estate agent will do for clients (which also carry out-of-pocket expenses for the agent):

 ➡️ Carry the right licenses